Jessup International Moot Court

 Hosted by the International Law Students Association (ILSA), Jessup is the world’s largest moot court competition, with participants from over 500 law schools in more than 80 countries.
 The Competition is a simulation of a fictional dispute between countries before the International Court of Justice.
 Teams prepare oral and written pleadings arguing both the applicant and respondent positions of the case.

-The Regional Lewis & Clark Jessup Moot Court team welcomed three returning teammates, Sarah Dandurand (3L), Anaiah Krueger (3L), and Bryan Thompson (3L), and two new members, Shane Barnes (2L) and Tristan Parker (2L).
-The team will competed in the Mid-Atlantic Regional in Washington DC in February.
+The Regional Lewis & Clark Jessup Moot Court team welcomed two returning teammates, Shane Barnes and Tristan Parker, as well as new teammates Brendan Stabeno, Ali Ward, and Spencer Wilson.
+The team competed in the Mid-Atlantic Regional in Washington DC in February.
 See results.

-Lewis & Clark, for the third year in a row, will be hosting the Pacific Regional on March 1-4.
-Anyone interested in judging briefs or oral rounds should contact Prof. Dagmar Butte at firstname.lastname@example.org for more information on how to participate and get CLE credit.
+Lewis & Clark, for the fourth year in a row, will be hosting the Pacific Regional February 28 - March 2.
+Anyone interested in judging briefs or oral rounds should contact Prof. Dagmar Butte at email@example.com for more information on how to participate and get CLE credit.

 Those who participate consider this competition a highlight of the mooting year and a great time is had by all.
 The Super Regional is a wonderful opportunity for alumni and Jessup supporters as well as members of the bar with a general interest in international law to participate as judges, meet students, connect or re-connect to the law school and earn free CLE credit.
 In addition, undergraduate, graduate and law students have an opportunity to learn more about public international law by serving as bailiff.
 Any attorney interested in judging and any student interested in becoming involved as a bailiff should contact Dagmar Butte at email@example.com